Post

 • public.pem: public key

-Let’s find out how the flag has been encrypted by analysing generate.py.
+Let’s find out how the flag has been encrypted by analyzing generate.py.

 • It uses a LCG (Linear congruential generator) to generate random numbers;